Thailand

 The hotel is popular with middle-class Thais from Bangkok who stay overnight and head off early the next morning for one of the nearby islands.
 It is also popular with farang group tours which generally consist of an older crowd of people.
 Other farangs in Trang tend to be backpacker types making their way to Koh Lanta who always stay in cheap guesthouses near the train station.

-Farang kee-nok backpackers can save a few Baht by not showering - Click for larger image In front of the train station is a square and on the other side of the square are a line of the typical Thai travel agents who specialise in dealing with backpackers.
+In front of the train station is a square and on the other side of the square are a line of the typical Thai travel agents that specialise in dealing with backpackers.

 They can point them at guesthouses with optional bathrooms (some backpackers don't regard bathrooms as being essential in Thailand apparently - click on the thumbnail image to the right to see what I mean), pack them into minivans to get them to the nearest island, or tell them where to buy baggy fisherman pants and bandanas.

-The staple diet of Asia on sale in Trang: rice - Click for larger image Seeing what Trang lacks made it quite obvious why Hat Yai is now being flooded with foreigners.
+Seeing what Trang lacks made it quite obvious why Hat Yai is now being flooded with foreigners.
 Hat Yai has a very Thai feel to it still but also has plenty of Western food and English language cinemas, supermarkets, etc, to make farangs feel at home.

 My first day in Trang was spent just wandering around the area near to my hotel and the train station.
 It wasn't particularly interesting and I couldn't work out why Lonely Planet goes on so much about Trang being such a clean city.
 With respect to cleanliness, it was about average for a Thai city, no better and no worse than anywhere else.

-Chinese medicine shop in Trang - Click for larger image Talking of the locals, the Thais are a funny bunch.
+Talking of the locals, Thais are a funny bunch.
 Before my first visit to Trang a Thai friend told me not to drink any water I was offered as it would be drugged and I would be robbed.
 Before the trip described here another Thai told me to be very careful.
 Natives of Songkhla, apparently, do not trust Thais from Phattalung, Trang, Surat Thani or Nakhon Si Thammarat.

 I had known for a long time that Nakhon folk have a bad reputation (which isn't justified, incidentally) but hearing similar things about the other provinces surprised me.
 Of course, you can't generalise like this by saying that everyone from a certain place is either good or bad but this is what a lot of Thais do.